v9n/epiphy/README.md

 # Epiphy

 A persistence framework for [RethinkDB](http://rethinkdb.com).
-The library is used on phim365.today.
+The library is used on [phim365.today](http://phim365.today).
 Its API is based on Lotus::Model.

-I love Lotus::Model so much because it's leightweight, does the job, no magic.
+I love Lotus::Model so much because it's lightweight, does the job, no magic.
 I also should fork Lotus and add RethinkDB adapter.
 However, I want to learn more Ruby and reinvent the wheel because I didn't know how the wheel was created.
+More than that, my bad code will not be able to make it to Lotus::Model.

 It delivers a convenient public API to execute queries and commands against a database.
 The architecture eases keeping the business logic (entities) separated from details such as persistence or validations.